alekhrycaiko/postcss-forced-variables/README.md

 <h2> Description </h2>

-The plugins purpose is to help enforce more consistent SASS-like variable usage in stylesheets.
+<p>The plugins purpose is to help enforce more consistent SASS-like variable usage in stylesheets.</p>

 <h3> Features </h3>

-Provides warnings when a variable from your variables file could've been used.
+<p> Reads an array of CSS properties and provides warnings when these properties could be using pre-existing variables. </p>

-Throws errors when specified properties do not have variables used.
+<p> Throws errors when CSS properties from the array do not use variables. </p>

 <h2> Setup: </h2>
 <h3> npm install postcss-forced-variables</h3>